xonq/tutorials/funannotate.md

 <br />

 ### 3A.
 Check installation.
-*It’s okay* if `emapper.py`, `ete3`, and `signalp` are not installed/cause errors as we don’t need them now.
+NOTE - Errors for `emapper.py`, `ete3`, and `signalp` are okay for *de novo* annotation.

 ##### - check your installation:
 ```
 funannotate check --show-versions
 ```
-NOTE - remember to activate the singularity container to run this command
+NOTE - remember to activate the singularity container

 <br />